4everinbeta/4everinbeta.github.io/docs/rag-pipeline.md

 1. Source content (resume, Profile PDF, essays) lives in `content/`.
 2. `build_embeddings.py` chunks each file and generates embeddings.
-When the `RAG_FAKE_EMBEDDINGS=1` flag is set it produces deterministic dummy vectors (for unit tests and environments without Hugging Face access); otherwise it uses `sentence-transformers/all-MiniLM-L6-v2`.
+When the `RAG_FAKE_EMBEDDINGS=1` flag is set it produces deterministic dummy vectors (for unit tests and environments without Hugging Face access); otherwise it uses the same model Cloudflare ships in Workers AI, `BAAI/bge-small-en-v1.5`, so offline data matches the hosted query model.
 You can still set `OPENAI_API_KEY` if you prefer hosted embeddings, but the GitHub Action relies solely on the local model to keep costs at zero.
 3. The GitHub Action (`.github/workflows/build-rag.yml`) installs dependencies, runs the unit tests, executes the embedder, and uploads `rag/documents.json` + `rag/vectors.json` to Cloudflare R2 via the AWS CLI (`aws s3 sync ... --endpoint-url https://<account>.r2.cloudflarestorage.com`).
 They are served from a custom subdomain such as `https://rag.4everinbeta.me/latest/documents.json`.
-4. `worker/chat-worker.js` (deploy via `wrangler publish`) reads those JSON files, performs retrieval, and will eventually call an LLM to craft answers.
-Its configuration lives in `worker/wrangler.toml`.
+4. `worker/chat-worker.js` (deploy via `wrangler publish`) now loads those JSON files, vector-searches them, embeds questions through Workers AI (`@cf/baai/bge-small-en-v1.5`), and drafts answers with the low-latency `@cf/meta/llama-3.2-3b-instruct` model.
+It also sends `Access-Control-Allow-Origin` headers + an OPTIONS handler so the browser can call it from GitHub Pages.
+Its configuration lives in `worker/wrangler.toml`, which also wires the `[ai]` binding.
 5. The in-page widget (`chat.js`) now checks for `window.BRAND_CHAT_ENDPOINT`.
 When defined, it POSTs user questions to the Worker; otherwise it falls back to the curated knowledge array.